mlz-ictrl/nicos/doc/source/components.rst

 ``nicos-daemon``
   This is the server part of the server-client execution shell.
-It can be controlled via a TCP connection using a custom protocol designed for this purpose.
+It can be controlled via a TCP connection using a custom protocol designed for this purpose, with the ``nicos-gui`` component.
 Multiple GUI clients can connect to one daemon.

 ``nicos-poller``
-  The poller periodically queries volatile information from all devices in the current instrument setup, and pushes updates to the NICOS cache.
+  The poller periodically queries volatile information such as current sensor readings from all devices in the instrument setup, and pushes updates to the NICOS cache.

 ``nicos-elog``
   This daemon provides the "electronic logbook".
-It collects information about special events such as "new sample" or "scan finished", and writes them to disk in a HTML file, which can serve as an electronic logbook of the experiment that is easier to read than a mere logfile.
+It collects information about special events such as "new sample" or "scan finished", and writes them to disk in an HTML file, which can serve as an electronic logbook of the experiment that is easier to read than a mere plain-text logfile.